scc-digitalhub/docs/user/docs/tasks/data.md

 To create an artifact you can use the `new_artifact()` method.

-The mandatory parameters are:
+Mandatory parameters are:

 - **`project`**: the project in which the artifact will be created
 - **`name`**: the name of the artifact
 - **`kind`**: the kind of the artifact
 - **`path`**: the remote path where the artifact is stored

-The optional parameters are:
+Optional parameters are:

 - **`uuid`**: the uuid of the artifact (this is automatically generated if not provided). **Must** be a valid uuid v4.
 - **`description`**: the description of the artifact